Mijago/D2StatGenerator/README.md

 # What is this?
 This downloads all your PGCRs (Post Game Carnage Report) from the Bungie.net api and builds some graphs.
+If you find a bug when you run it locally, feel free to open an issue and I'll look at it - I don't really give support for this, though.
+I'll add some more charts over time!

 # How to Use?
 3) Install all required packages